PLUGS

 ATM Part - T3458.

-Plug No. 1205 12 point, black moulded body with nickel-silver springs.
+Plug No. 1205 A 12-point plug, with black moulded body with nickel-silver springs.

 ATM Part - L57240.